 We do hope you enjoyed what you have read so far.
 If you have, do us a favor and share this story by using one of the social media share links at the top or bottom of this post and don’t forget to tell us what you felt in the comments section below.
 We appreciate all of our readers.
 We do this just for you!

-Stay tuned for part two entitled, ‘The CHRIS CANDIDO Story: Drugs, Deception, and Betrayal,’ coming next Saturday on June 11th, 2016.
+Catch part two entitled, ‘The CHRIS CANDIDO Story: Drugs, Deception, and Betrayal.’
 In this, Jonny opens up about the relationship between Tammy and Chris, giving many tales of drug abuse, infidelity, and deceit.
 Shawn Michaels is brought up, as is the rumor revolving around Chris leaving WWF.
 Did Chris really leave WWE after renting out Tammy to Ahmed Johnson for the night in exchange for drugs?
 All of this is addressed and so much more.
 You will not want to miss this!